New Piano syllabus

 New (2019) Piano Syllabus

-A new Piano syllabus is available for examination in 2019.
-As well as the comprehensive review of the Manual Lists and the technical work requirements, culminating in the release of Piano Technical work Level 1 (2018) and Piano Technical work Level 2 (2018), a new series of grade books, handbooks and recordings has been published.
+A new Piano syllabus was introduced from 2019.
+As well as the comprehensive review of the Manual Lists and the technical work requirements, culminating in the release of Piano Technical work Level 1 (2018) and Piano Technical work Level 2 (2018), a new series of grade books, handbooks and recordings was published.
 Piano Series 18 includes a selection of appealing and pedagogically valuable repertoire in a range of styles.

-Level 2 (Grades 5 to 8) candidates will be able to choose either the Piano (Solo) option or the new Piano (Collaborative) option within the new syllabus.
+Level 2 (Grades 5 to 8) candidates may choose either the Piano (Solo) option or the new Piano (Collaborative) option within the new syllabus.
 Taking the Piano (Collaborative) option allows candidates to demonstrate ensemble skills by presenting works with an associate artist as part of the repertoire requirements (Section II) for the grade.

 Grade 5 and 6 Collaborative Piano candidates will present one work for piano duet (chosen from published Lists) as either List C or List D. Grade 7 and 8 Collaborative Piano candidates will present two works (chosen from published Lists) for one of the following instrumental combinations: Piano duo; Clarinet and Piano; Flute and Piano; or Violin and Piano.
 One collaborative work will replace the usual List B and the second collaborative work will replace either List C or List D. (Both collaborative works must be for the same instrumental combination.)